betajs/betajs-dynamics/docsrc/tutorials/ba-if.md

-The ba-if Partial is used to automatically display or hide DOM Elements depending on the boolean value of a given condition.
+The ba-if partial is used to automatically display or hide DOM Elements depending on the boolean value of a given condition.

 #### Note

 If ba-if evaluates to false it will free all the resources of all underlying dynamics.
 In comparison ba-show does not do this.

 ba-if:
-+ Less memory usage
+- (+) Less memory usage
-- Potentially slower loading time
+- (-) Potentially slower loading time

 ba-show:
-+ Faster loading time
+- (+) Faster loading time
-- More memory
+- (-) More memory

 #### Example 1: